Table of contents

 We also are tax experts – which may seem odd, as startups lose money, so why do they worry about taxes?
 Well, it turns out that the best tech startup accountants can help founders get federal tax credits for their unprofitable startups – including the R&D tax credit, which can help a startup actually reduce its burn rate!
 You can estimate your tech startup’s R&D tax credit here.

-Kruze the best accounting firm for high-growth, technology companies.
+Kruze is the best accounting firm for high-growth, technology companies.
 We GET what founders are going through, know the metrics they need to support their growth and VCs and have the experience to help make sure your team has the financial data they need.

 If you want to learn more about what our customers think of Kruze, visit our customer reviews page.
 And reach out to us if you’d like to see if we can help your business scale!